Grape-Tickler/debunked-by-chat/content/blog/boston-marathon/index.md

 ## Truth

 * The young woman in the picture is not a minor.
 You can view the caption of the article this image was pulled from to see that she was 18 at the time of the picture [2](https://www.buzzfeednews.com/article/tasneemnashrulla/xx-inspiring-messages-from-the-boston-marathon-survivors-to).
 Another article corroborates that she was 18 while she was in the hospital [3](https://www.lowellsun.com/2013/04/24/from-one-victim-to-another-happy-birthday/).
 * Ethan made a crass video mocking "edgy" people on the internet that were making inappropriate jokes.
+In the video, he visibly has flour on his nose to pretend it is a coke fueled rant, further emphasizing the satirical nature of the video.
 * Ethan took down the video in 2016 and apologized publicly multiple times for the incident.
 [4](https://www.youtube.com/watch?v=OvO4Q5Nc8wY&t=9410s)

 ## Conclusion